-Early F# applications included GUI programming for systems like SPiM, and inevitably reactive, asynchronous and event-based programming received greater emphasis in F# than in previous ML-family language designs. .NET metadata and C# included a built-in notion of "event" that was not first-class: events couldn't be treated as first-class values.
-In the process of designing the F# object system - and in order to simplify and regularize it - "first-class events" were designed as an F# language and library extension and released on March 23, 2006.
-Representative code samples for first-class events were:
+Early F# applications included GUI programming for systems like SPiM, and inevitably reactive, asynchronous and event-based programming received greater emphasis in F# than in previous ML-family language designs. .NET metadata and C# included a built-in notion of "event".
+However, this concept sits uneasily in a typed functional language design, for two reasons: